-An evening of almost all-German music for violin, viola, cello and double-bass.
+An evening of almost all-German music for voice, violin, viola, cello and double-bass.
 The program will include works by Beethoven, Kerzenmacher, Grunau, and Kreisler.

 Date & Time: Sun.
 May 7, 7 pm

 Venue: 1750 29th Avenue, San Francisco

 Karl Kerzenmacher: Sonata for Cello and Double Bass

 L. Beethoven: Trio in D major, Op.
 9, No. 2

 - Andante quasi allegretto

 - Ein Jüngling liebt ein Mädchen